Amateur sports: Background

 Modern organized sports developed in the 19th century, with the United Kingdom and the United States taking the lead.
 Sporting culture was especially strong in private schools and universities, and the upper and middle-class men who attended those institutions played as amateurs.
 Opportunities for working classes to participate in sport were restricted by their long six-day work weeks and Sunday Sabbatarianism.
-In the UK, the Factories Act 1844 gave working men half a day off, making the opportunity to take part in sport more widely available.
+In the UK, the Factory Act 1844 gave working men half a day off, making the opportunity to take part in sport more widely available.
 Working class sportsmen found it hard to play top level sport due to having to turn up for work.
 On occasion, cash prizes, particularly in individual competitions, could make up the difference; some competitors also wagered on the outcomes of their matches.
 As professional teams developed, some clubs were willing to make "broken time" payments to players, i.e., to pay top sportsmen to take time off work, and as attendances increased, paying men to concentrate on their sport full-time became feasible.
 Proponents of the amateur ideal deplored the influence of money and the effect it has on sports.
 It was claimed that it is in the interest of the professional to receive the highest amount of pay possible per unit of performance, not to perform to the highest standard possible where this does not bring additional benefit.

-The middle and upper-class men who dominated the sporting establishment not only had a theoretical preference for amateurism, they also had a self-interest in blocking the professionalization of sport, which threatened to make it feasible for the working classes to compete against themselves with success.
+The middle- and upper-class men who dominated the sporting establishment not only had a theoretical preference for amateurism, but they also had a self-interest in blocking the professionalization of sport, which threatened to make it feasible for the working classes to compete against them with success.
 Working class sportsmen did not see why they should not be paid to play.
-Hence there were competing interests between those who wished sport to be open to all and those who feared that professionalism would destroy the "Corinthian spirit", summed up as "sportsmanship, fair play, [and] playing for the love of the game".
+Hence, there were competing interests between those who wished sport to be open to all and those who feared that professionalism would destroy the "Corinthian spirit", summed up as "sportsmanship, fair play, [and] playing for the love of the game".
 This conflict played out over the course of more than one hundred years.
-Some sports dealt with it relatively easily, such as golf, which decided in the late 19th century to tolerate competition between amateurs and professionals, while others were traumatized by the dilemma, and took generations to fully come to terms with professionalism even to a result of causing a breakdown in the sport (as in the case of rugby union and rugby league in 1895).
+Some sports dealt with it relatively easily, such as golf, which decided in the late 19th century to tolerate competition between amateurs and professionals, while others were traumatized by the dilemma, and took generations to fully come to terms with professionalism, even to the result of causing a breakdown in the sport (as in the case of rugby union and rugby league in 1895).